 Is the EMU MSN accredited?

-EMU is accredited by the Higher Learning Commission of the Southern Association of Colleges and Schools and the baccalaureate program in nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
-The program has been provisionally accredited and is awaiting final approval.
+EMU is accredited by the Higher Learning Commission of the Southern Association of Colleges and Schools.
+The baccalaureate and MSN programs in nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).

 How many total credits are required?

-The MSN with a Leadership/school nurse track consists of 39 credit hours.
-10 credit hours of core nursing, 12 credit hours for the school nurse certification Level I, and 16 credit hours of leadership and education classes.
+The MSN with a Leadership & School Nurse track consists of 37-38 credit hours.
+These credit hours include 10 credit hours of core nursing, 12 credit hours for the school nurse certification Level I, and 16 credit hours of leadership and education classes.